top of page

 OUR PAST

-St. John Bosco began as Summit Academy through the inspiration of a group of women while on retreat in the spring of 1997.
+St. John Bosco Academy began as Summit Academy through the inspiration of a group of women while on retreat in the spring of 1997.
 In the fall of that same year, Summit Academy opened with six families who enrolled their children.
 In the span of one year, what began as a single teacher forming 14 students in the basement of a home grew to be 29 students with three teachers.
 By the beginning of the second school year, thirty students with three teachers were meeting in an older two-room home on the north end of Cottonwood, Idaho.
 Soon the rental home was purchased by three dedicated benefactors of the school, and was donated to the school.
 As the Academy continued to grow in number, two additional classrooms and a gymnasium building were constructed.
 At one point, because of the growing enrollment, the American Legion even allowed the school the use of their building for some of the high school classes.

 Initially, the classes began with Kindergarten through fifth grade but as each year passed the school provided for the next year, by adding a sixth grade, then seventh grade, and then an eighth grade.
 Shortly afterwards, a high school was added, and four years later in 2005 the first class of four seniors graduated from Summit Academy.
 Since that time Summit Academy has provided formation for students from pre-school through grade 12 and is now an Idaho accredited school.